appfoundry/Reliant/README.md

 extend this class, you should import the *OCSConfiguratorBase+ForSubclassEyesOnly.h* header in your implementation (.m file).
 This will alow you to call "protected" methods and properties, hidden for non-extending classes.
-You should never use this category outside of a subclass, doing so will cause unexpected behaviour.
+You should never use this category outside of a subclass, doing so will cause unexpected behavior.

 If you extend OCSConfiguratorBase, you should not override the methods defined in OCSConfigurator.
 You must instead implement createObjectInstanceForKey:inContext: and